CRIF Personal Credit Report

 Appendix

 This last section of a CRIF personal credit report lists all the codes and abbreviations in different sections of the credit report, along with their description, to make it easier to read, interpret, and understand your personal credit report.
+Refer to this list while you read credit report entries to decode abbreviations, payment statuses, and account activity accurately.

 Conclusion